"Al Hafez Trading Company Email Virus" removal guide

 What is "Al Hafez Trading Company Email Virus"?

-"Al Hafez Trading Company Email Virus" is a scam that cyber criminals use with intention to spread the NanoCore remote access trojan (RAT).
-They send emails that contain a malicious Microsoft Office document and hope that someone will open it.
-Once opened, it causes download and installation of the aforementioned RAT.
-Having it installed might cause serious problems, for this reason we strongly recommend to ignore this email (scam).
+THe "Al Hafez Trading Company Email Virus" scam is used by cyber criminals to spread the NanoCore remote access trojan (RAT).
+They send emails that contain a malicious Microsoft Office document and hope that people will open it.
+If opened, the document causes download and installation of the RAT.
+Having this software installed might cause serious problems and, therefore, we strongly recommend that you ignore emails relating to this scam.

-Scammers present this email as a letter from Al Hafez Trading company, this is an existing pharmaceutical company based in Kuwait.
-However, it does not have anything to do with this email.
-Typically, cyber criminals disguise their scams as legitimate/official letters by using names of legitimate companies.
-This email says that some payment is being processed and it encourages recipients to confirm invoice and bank details by checking the attached Excel file.
-This is the malicious document which is designed to download the NanoCore RAT.
-However, to it cannot be done without opening it first.
-Besides, once opened, this document will ask for a permission to enable macros commands (to disable "Protected View").
-As long as such permission is not granted, this file will not be able to cause any damage.
-NanoCore is a high-risk trojan which allows its distributor to remotely control the infected system.
-It could be used to steal personal details like passwords, logins of various accounts or to download and install unwanted, malicious software like ransomware.
-Basically, if a computer is infected with NanoCore, its victims might experience problems such as data, financial loss, decreased system's performance, it might also lead to privacy browsing safety issues etc. If there is a reason to think that this trojan is installed on a computer, then it should be removed/uninstalled immediately.
+Scammers present this email as a message from Al Hafez Trading, an existing pharmaceutical company based in Kuwait.
+In fact, this company has nothing to do with this email.
+Typically, cyber criminals disguise their scams as official messages using the names of legitimate companies.
+This email states that a payment is being processed and recipients are asked to confirm invoice and bank details by checking the attached Excel file.
+This is the malicious document that downloads the NanoCore RAT.
+Note, however, that this cannot be done without first opening the file.
+Furthermore, once opened, this document will demand permission to enable macros commands (to disable "Protected View").
+If permission is not granted, this file will not be able to cause any damage.
+NanoCore is a high-risk trojan that allows distributors to remotely control the infected system.
+It could be used to steal personal details such as passwords and logins of various accounts, or to download and install unwanted, malicious software such as ransomware.
+If a computer is infected with NanoCore, victims might experience problems such as data/financial loss, diminished system performance, and it might also lead to privacy browsing safety issues, etc. If you suspect that this trojan is installed on your computer, remove it immediately.

 |Name||"Al Hafez Trading Company invoice confirmation" virus|